phptek/silverstripe-verifiable/README.md

     - Content
 ```

-The true power of this module comes with giving developers the ability to supply their own data to be hashed and submitted.
+You can supply your own data to be hashed and submitted.
 Developers simply declare a `verify()` method on any `DataObject` subclass that is decorated with `VerifiableExtension`, and its return value will be hashed and submitted to the backend.
 E.g:

 ```PHP
 class MyDataObject extends DataObject